 In Finland, a separate law on the management of the ENI CBC Programmes came into force during 2015.
-In addition to the legal framework described above, a separate financing agreement will be signed between the European Commission, the Russian Federation and Finland.
-Financing agreement sets the basic joint principles for the implementation of the Programme and it shall be signed after the Joint Operational Programme has been adopted by the participating countries and the European Commission.
+In addition to the legal framework described above, a separate financing agreement was signed between the European Commission, the Russian Federation and Finland, after the Joint Operational Programme was adopted by the participating countries and the European Commission.
+Financing agreement sets the basic joint principles for the implementation of the Programme.
 Structures and procedures prepared for the implementation of the Programme are in compliance with the EC Implementing Rules.